 - Official Couple: With Alyson in season two.

 - Out of Focus: Doesn't pop up much in season three.

-- Platonic Life Partners: He has shades of this with Sharon particularly on his end, as he states once that she's the most meaningful person in his life after his mom and would put her above a potential girlfriend—at the same time that they're Better as Friends.
+- Platonic Life-Partners: He has this with Sharon particularly on his end, as he states once that she's the most meaningful person in his life after his mom and would put her above a potential girlfriend—at the same time that they're Better as Friends.

 Voiced by: Vince CorazzaSharon's crush and eventually her boyfriend.
 A nice guy who dreams of becoming a musician.

 - Commonality Connection: He and Sharon both keep money in their shoes, and the revelation of this is what helps kick off their relationship.